 Multi-fault injection attacks are powerful since they allow to bypass software security mechanisms of embedded devices.
 Assessing the vulnerability of an application while considering multiple faults with various effects is an open problem due to the size of the fault space to explore.
-We propose SAMVA, a framework for efficiently assessing the vulnerability of applications in presence of multiple instruction-skip faults with various widths.
+We propose SAMVA [18] (see Section 6.1.6), a framework for efficiently searching vulnerabilities of applications in presence of multiple instruction-skip faults with various widths.
 SAMVA relies solely on static analysis to determine attack paths in a binary code.
 It is configurable with the fault injection capacity of the attacker and the attacker's objective.
 We evaluate the proposed approach on eight PIN verification programs containing various software countermeasures.
-We show that our framework is able to find numerous attack paths, even for the most hardened version, in a very limited amount of time with an average of less than half of a second per fault parameter.
+Our framework finds numerous attack paths, even for the most hardened version, in very limited time.